Mobile-Telematics/TelematicsApp-iOS/README.md

 If the user has deleted the app or wants to log in again - By owning ` deviceToken`  (stored at Firebase© Realtime Database side) ,  `instanceId`  &  `instanceKey` (received from us), you can always get a  `jwToken`  for further authorization of your user.

-` jwToken`  will allow you to request a user statistics and scorings, as we discussed and explained earlier.
+` jwToken`  will allow you to request a user Indicators statistics and scorings, as we discussed and explained earlier.

 ## Dashboard features

 Our goal is to provide your users with a user-friendly interface to get the best user experience.
-We suggest you use 2 (two) dashboards with Scoring and user Statistics data in your application.
+We suggest you use 2 (two) dashboards with Scoring and user Statistics data in your app.
 To get the first data, the user usually needs to drive a short distance.
 We set this parameter in the configuration file with the `needDistanceForScoringKm` key.

 Until the user overcomes the minimum required distance, he will see a special `DemoDashboard`, which we created in order to show the user the main features of the application at an early stage.
 After overcoming the required minimum distance, the `MainDashboard` with its main statistics indicators and eco-scoring will be automatically available to the user.